Marrakech Sightseeing Tour

 The El Bahia Palace in Marrakech is a beautiful building.
 Indeed, an excellent example of Eastern Architecture from the 19th century.
 Clearly, it represents the trends and standards of the wealthy who lived at that time.
 It was built for Ahmed Ibn Moussa (or Ba Ahmed) between 1894 and 1900 in the Alawi style that was popular at the time.

 Craftsmen were brought from Fes to work on this monumental task which took approximately fifteen years to complete.
 It is said that the palace was built as a home for Ba Ahmed’s official concubines.
 Moreover, it has also been said that the importance or favor of each concubine increased along with the size of their bedroom.
 In fact, the name ‘Bahia’ means ‘palace of the beautiful.
 There are 160 different rooms in the palace which are sprawled out in an open, rambling fashion.
-Decorations take the form of subtle stucco panels, zellij decorations, tiled floors, smooth arches, carved-cedar ceilings, shiny marble (talk) finishes.
-Besides, oak painted ceilings.
+Decorations take the form of subtle stucco panels, zellij decorations, tiled floors, smooth arches, carved-cedar ceilings, and shiny marble (talk) finishes.
+Besides, oak-painted ceilings.
 The palace is surrounded by an eight-hectare garden.

 The Koranic School:

 The central courtyard, its carved cedarwood lintels weathered almost flat on the most exposed side, is unusually large.
 Along two sides run wide, sturdy, columned arcades.
-They were probably zero using to supplement the space for teaching in the neighboring mosque.
+They were probably zero using it to supplement the space for teaching in the neighboring mosque.
 Above them are some of the windows of the dormitory quarters, which are reached by stairs from the entry vestibule, and from which you can get an interesting perspective – and attempt to fathom how over eight hundred students were once housed in the building.
 One room is furnished as it would have been when in use.

 The Saadian Tombs:

-The Saadian tombs in Marrakech date back from the time of the sultan Ahmad al-Mansur (1578-1603).
+The Saadian tombs in Marrakech date back to the time of the sultan Ahmad al-Mansur (1578-1603).
 Firstly, the tombs were only recently discovered (in 1917) and were restored by the Beaux-arts service.
-Secondly, the tombs have, because of the beauty of their decoration, been a major attraction for visitors of Marrakech.
+Secondly, the tombs have, because of the beauty of their decoration, been a major attraction for visitors to Marrakech.
 Finally, the mausoleum comprises the corpses of about sixty members of the Saadi Dynasty that originated in the valley of the Draa River.

 The Jewish Mellah:

-Moulay Abdallah found it in 1558, the Mellah district was designated as the Jewish quarter in Marrakech.
+Moulay Abdallah founded it in 1558, the Mellah district was designated as the Jewish quarter in Marrakech.
 Furthermore, at the time of the Spanish religious wars, Jewish refugees were escaping the country and were offered this little piece of security by the Sultan.

 The Old Spice Market :